alexahn/gauze/README.md

 - `g(structure, kernel)` (code dependency)

 #### System
 The system realm manages user interaction.
+The system realm cannot interact with the reality realm.
 - `f(user)` (interaction dependency)
 - `g(database, kernel, structure)` (code dependency).

+### Reality
+The reality realm manages account interaction.
+The reality realm cannot interact with the system realm.
+- `f(account)` (interaction dependency)
+- `g(database, kernel, structure)` (code dependency)

 #### User
-The user realm manages authentication and unauthenticated user interaction.
+The user realm manages the concept of an agent that can interact with the system.
+- `f()` (interaction dependency)
+- `g(system, database, kernel, structure)` (code dependency)

+#### Account
+The account realm manages the concept of an agent that can interact with the reality.
 - `f()` (interaction dependency)
 - `g(system, database, kernel, structure)` (code dependency)